c3g/GenPipes_Docs/docs/source/get-started/what_is_genpipes.rst

 ---------------------------------------
 There has been significant technological evolution in Next Generation Sequencing techniques from improvement in the processes themselves, better infrastructure and software availability as well as in terms of lowering of costs associated with NGS processing.
 For a good primer on the topic, refer to :download:`Introduction to Next Generation Sequencing </ref/C3GAW_RNASeq_3_NGS_Intro.pdf>`.

-GenPipes plays a key role in data pipelining and processing of next generation sequencing data and cutting edge genomic analysis, as highlighted in the figure below:
+GenPipes plays a role in creating data analysis and processing pipelines for all kinds of high-throughput sequencing data and cutting edge genomic analysis, as highlighted in the figure below:

 .. image:: /img/genpipes-role-bioif.png